kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 an easy-to-use framework with a strong community and many useful features out-of-the-box (e.g. built-in evaluators, many modeling techniques).
 The field of synthetic data is evolving rapidly.
 While we do not aim to cover the latest advancements exhaustively, the use of Foundation models is certainly an area of interest.

+One of the most widely used open-source libraries for synthetic data generation is **Synthetic Data Vault (SDV)**.
+It provides multiple synthesizers, each tailored for different types of data and statistical properties.

 ### The Synthetic Data Vault (SDV)